 Scenario quality weighting

 The quality of a scenario is central to consider whether to continue using its information for secondary analysis.
 However, an assessment of quality is subjective and depends on the research question that is being explored.
 For example, the accuracy of a scenario’s historical emissions might be important when one aims to understand how emissions relate to global warming targets, while the accuracy of historical energy system capacities might become important in addition if characteristics of the energy transformation are gleaned from these pathways.
-Therefore, quality weights must be assigned as a function of the individual question.
-Alternatively, when interrogating scenario data across multiple research questions, the full scope of those questions needs to be clarified and considered prior to estimating quality weights.
+Alternatively, for specific research questions, quality weighting may be derived from the characteristics or structure of certain models or model types.
+For example, their treatment of, or omission of, specific technologies of interest.
+Quality weighting could also be assigned using quantifiable feasibility criteria, obtained from literature or expert judgment or elicitation[cite].
+Practically, this could mean excluding or down weighting scenarios with technology pathways or societal changes known to be outside plausible achievability.
+Therefore, quality weights must be assigned as a function of the question(s) being addressed.